 From staff reports

-Deacon Ballacillo attended Christ the King Seminary, Manilla, receiving a bachelor’s degree in philosophy.
+Deacon Ballacillo attended Christ the King Seminary, Manila, receiving a bachelor’s degree in philosophy.
 After spending two years working for the Philippines’ Department of Environment and Natural Resources, he decided to re-enter seminary life, and was invited to apply to the Diocese of Trenton’s formation program.

 Deacon Ballacillo has spent the last four years at St. Mary’s Seminary and University, Baltimore, earning a master’s degree in theology and master’s degree in divinity.